 The TRIMS Process

 My role isn’t to hand you a diet or to police your food choices.
-It’s to short-circuit your current eating patterns and reset them, so you look and feel sensational in your fifties, sixties, seventies, and beyond.
-I do this by uncovering what works for you—your ideal diet, your definition of healthy, and the realities of your day-to-day life.
+It’s to short-circuit your current eating patterns and reset them, so you look and feel fantastic in your fifties, sixties, seventies, and beyond.
+I do this by uncovering what works for you—your tendencies, your definition of healthy, and the realities of your day-to-day life.
 We'll lock in the figure you desire and build the structure that keeps it for good.
 Most importantly, we’ll pinpoint why food ever meant so much—and make sure it never does again.

-I work in a structured, methodical way—so every step holds, and nothing collapses later.
-I’ll guide you every step of the way.
-I believe your intake sets the scales.
-I don’t focus on medications, hormonal factors (like menopause), or genetics—because weight is rooted in low self-esteem and the ache to feel wanted and valued.
-But it’s not just emotional.
-Sometimes, you reach for cake simply because you’re bored.
-Or because there's nothing else available that feels remotely as good.
-And let’s be honest: no woman alive would choose chocolate cake over a fit male chest or a sweaty bicep.
-It just feels easier to reach for food than to ask for what you really want.
-Whatever you’ve been trying to fill with food—love, desire, being seen, feeling wanted—we’ll get to the root of it together.
+Let’s be honest: no woman alive would choose chocolate cake over a fit male chest or a sweaty bicep.
+It just feels easier to reach for food than to come to terms with what you want.
+Whatever you’ve been trying to fill with food—happiness, love, desire—we’ll get to the root of it together.
 Sometimes that means going after what you actually need.
 Sometimes it means finding a smarter workaround.
 Either way, we replace the ache—and the habit—with something that actually hits the spot.

 What’s Inside The 12 Weeks: